-Emissions FactorsThe emissions factors used in the 360°carbon calculator for the Energy, Travel, and Waste & Water categories comes from the UK Government's Department for Business, Energy & Industrial Strategy (BEIS).
+Emissions FactorsThe emissions factors used in the 360°carbon calculator for the Energy, Travel, Flying and Waste & Water categories comes from the UK Government's Department for Business, Energy & Industrial Strategy (BEIS).

 The FactorsThe factors are updated annually and previous years' factors generally expire on the 30th of June after the publication of the year's new factors.
 We aim to update the factors we use in the calculator within a month of the new factors being published – BEIS sometimes issues updates fairly quickly after releasing the new factors.